strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Identifies those individuals where a recent history of suicide attempt, or suicide risk, was a factor noted in the referral that underpinned the person's needs for assistance at entry to the episode.

 :Domain:
   :1: Yes
   :2: No

 Venue
 ^^^^^

 Where the service was delivered.

 :Domain:
   :1: Home
   :2: Practitioner's Office
   :3: School
   :4: Client's Workplace
   :5: Other
   :6: Not applicable (Service modality is face to face)

+:Notes:
+  - Values other than 'Not applicable' only to be specified when Service Modality is 'Face to Face'.

 Year of Birth
 ^^^^^^^^^^^^^

 Record the providers's year of birth YYYY format.

+:Notes:
+  If the year of birth is unknown, the following approaches should be used:

+  - If the age of the client is known, the age should be used to derive the year of birth
+  - If the age of the client is unknown, an estimated age of the client should be used to estimate a year of birth
+  - If the date of birth is totally unknown, use 9999.